 As you prepare, prayerfully study these scriptures and resources.
 What do you feel inspired to share with the youth?

-During the first few minutes of every class, help the youth make connections between things they are learning in various settings (such as personal study, seminary, other Church classes, or experiences with their friends).
+During the first few minutes of every class, help the youth make connections between what they are learning in various settings (such as personal study, family, seminary, other Church classes, or experiences with their friends).
 How can you help them see the relevance of the gospel in daily living?
-The ideas below might help you:
+The ideas below might help:

-Each of the activities below can help the youth learn how to become more effective leaders.
-Following the guidance of the Spirit, select one or more that will work for your class:
+Each of the activities below will help the youth learn how to serve effectively in the Church.
+Following the inspiration of the Holy Ghost, select one or more that will work best for your class:

 Ask the youth to share what they learned today.
-Do they understand how to become better leaders?
 What feelings or impressions do they have?
+Do they understand how to serve effectively in the Church?
 Do they have any additional questions?
 Would it be worthwhile to spend more time on this topic?

 Ask the youth what they feel inspired to do based on what they learned today.
 Encourage them to act on these feelings.
-Consider ways you can follow up.
+Seek the Spirit as you prayerfully consider ways you can follow up.